JeffersonLab/clara-docs/docs/clas/hadson.md

 Clara log files are critical for data preservation, monitoring and debugging.
-So, that is the reason log file names some of the important information, such as the node where the processing was performed (in our example node IP = 129.57.75.136), data processing session(by default data processing session is set to be the user name.
-In our example session = gurjyan), and data processing description ( for this example description = clara).
+So, that is the reason log file names some of the important information, such as the node where the processing was performed (in our example node IP 129.57.75.136), data processing session(by default data processing session is set to be the user name.
+In our example *session=gurjyan*), and data processing description ( for this example *description=clara*).
 The data processing session and description are CLI configurable options and can be set by the following command set: